younesbelkada/blog/hf-bitsandbytes-integration.md

        dtype=torch.float16)
 ```

-Whereas, if you print it after the `.to` call, you get:
+Whereas if you print it after the second line's call you get:

 ```
 int8_model[0].weight